nekofleet/nf-class-collection/README.md

 Script tab &gt; Search Help &gt; class name

 ## List of classes
+- NfRandom v1.0.0 - A class for random.
 - NfStopwatch v1.1.0 - A class for stopwatch in microseconds.